idealparable/BibleQ/HowToRead.md

 Once again, we have a lot of groundwork observations themselves, and all of these help us understand how to correctly interpret what follows.

-##### 1:4-5 See One Day
+##### 1(Genesis).1:4-5 See One Day

-[/4 God saw the light, and saw that it was good.
+<blockquote><span class="bbq">/4 God saw the light, and saw that it was good.
 God divided the light from the darkness.
 5 God called the light “day”, and the darkness he called “night”.
-There was evening and there was morning, the first day./]
+There was evening and there was morning, the first day./</span></blockquote>

 It's been proven beyond reasonable doubt that the phrasing in verse 5 defines this as a single roughly 24-hour day.
 This isn't just about the use of the word for day (yom; Ln YOHM), as many assert without having done the homework on it.
 When it's used with evening and morning and a number in this way, especially in context of daylight and night, it means a 24-hour day.